codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

   - '../getting-started/github-organization-accounts'
 ---

-You can sign up to Codemagic using a GitHub, GitLab or Bitbucket account or a regular email address.
+You can sign up to Codemagic using a [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/) or [GitLab](https://about.gitlab.com/) account or a regular email address.
 After signup, you can add apps from any self-hosted or cloud-based Git repository, see [Adding repositories](./adding-apps-from-custom-sources).

 ## Sign up via GitHub

 Codemagic offers two types of integration with GitHub.

-Select **All repositories** to sign up via OAuth.
+* Select **All repositories** to sign up via OAuth.
 This integration requires read/write access to your repositories and is the preferred integration method if you're looking to publish GitHub releases or push tags to the repository.

-Select **Selected repositories only** to sign up using Codemagic GitHub app.
+* Select **Selected repositories only** to sign up using Codemagic GitHub app.
 This integration requires read access to your code and you can grant access to selected repositories only.
 Note that you will also need to [install the Codemagic CI/CD GitHub app](https://github.com/apps/codemagic-ci-cd) to share repositories.
 This is the preferred integration method if you want to use GitHub Checks.
 Read more about the integration [here](#sign-up-via-codemagic-github-app).

 ### All repositories (OAuth)

-Instead of creating a separate account for Codemagic, you can use your [GitHub](https://github.com/) account to sign up to Codemagic.

-When authenticating via OAuth, Codemagic asks for **read/write** permission to access your repositories and create webhooks for automatic building.
+When authenticating via OAuth, Codemagic asks for **read/write** permission to access your GitHub repositories and create webhooks for automatic building.
 Write permission is also required for pushing tags to the repository.

 You will need to authorize Codemagic to connect the GitHub account to your Codemagic account.
 Once you log in to Codemagic, you will see all your GitHub repositories listed.